sweetyvidhi/HadoopPrograms/README.md

 ##Performance of the application:
 -	The application took around 7 minutes to complete using 16 nodes.
 When the nodes were changed there were almost a linear increase in the performance.

-No : of nodes            |               Execution time(in minutes)

-       4                            19

-       8                            13

-      16                            7

       **No: of nodes**                         4           8         16
       **Execution time(in minutes)**          19          13          7